Pulse Pickers | previous | next | feedback |

 A pulse picker is in most cases either an electro-optic modulator or an acousto-optic modulator, combined with a suitable electronic driver.
 In the case of an electro-optic device, a pulse picker consists of a Pockels cell and some polarizing optics, e.g. a thin-film polarizer; the Pockels cell manipulates the polarization state, and the polarizer then transmits or blocks the pulse depending on its polarization.

-In any case, the required speed of the modulator is determined by the temporal distance of pulses in the pulse train (i.e. by the pulse repetition rate of the pulse source), rather than by the pulse duration.
+In any case, the required speed of the modulator is determined by the temporal distance of pulses in the pulse train (i.e. by the pulse repetition rate of the pulse source), rather than by the pulse duration, which may be far shorter.

 The electronic driver of a pulse picker may fulfill additional functions.
 For example, it may use the signal from a fast photodiode, sensing the original pulse train, in order to synchronize the switching with the input pulses.
 A trigger signal may then come at any time, and the electronics will act on the switch at the proper time to transmit the next arriving input pulse.